sireesha1231/Bulletin-Board/README.md

-1. cd into board folder
+1. cd into Bulletin-Board folder
 2. npm start
 *starts the localhost*